NiklasEi/www-nikl-me/blog/2023/notes_on_mobile_development_with_bevy_2_DRAFT.md

 ## iOS

+I don't own a mac or iPhone, but still want to support iOS.
+I borrowed a mac for a couple of days to get everything sorted out in `bevy_game_template`.
+From there I just copied the whole setup to my main project.

+The first time I tried to let Xcode publish the app with a copied setup from the Bevy mobile example, the process ended in a list of errors from the App Store.
+The required changes mainly boil down to adding an app icon and a launch screen.

-### Icons
+### Add Icons

-The App Store requires apps for iOS 11 or later to include app icons with an asset catalog. https://developer.apple.com/documentation/xcode/configuring-your-app-icon
+The App Store requires apps for iOS 11 or later to include app icons with an asset catalog.
+I did this following the [developer documentation from Apple][apple-docs-icon] ([icon][template-add-icon] + [name][template-add-icon-name]).

 ### Adding a launch screen

-Apple requires a launch screen.
+Our app requires a launch screen.
 The `Info.plist` from the Bevy mobile example includes an entry for `UILaunchStoryboardName`, but the launch screen itself is not included.
-I created one following
+I created one in Xcode following a [stack overflow answer][launch-screen-so] that just contains a centered icon.

+### Continuous deployment

+At this point, Xcode can create app builds and push them to App Store Connect.
+I spend some time on creating a [GitHub workflow][workflow-ios] to automate the process.
+The iOS workflow requires a bit more setup than the Android one, but hopefully I don't need to organize a mac again anytime soon.

+### One issue left...

+...the app has no audio on iOS.
+I have only tested this with `bevy_kira_audio` so far, so `bevy_audio` might be fine.
+Maybe someone else knows what's going on here?

+## Getting ready for a release

+Both stores require some setup for the store pages.
+The app from `bevy_game_template` is not supposed to go live to the app stores, but it would be nice to be able to share a link that allows anyone to install it.
+For iOS the goal is "external testing" in AppFlight.
+In Google Play this release type is called "open testing".
+Both of these programs require the App to go through review and the store page to be mostly complete.

-## Getting screenshots
+### Getting screenshots

-Adapt window size to needed screenshot size, then add the screenshot system from the bevy example
+Screenshots are a big part of finishing the required setup for publishing.
+Luckily the last Bevy update came with a screenshot API that is handy for this.
+Setting the window dimension and adding the below system gives nice screenshots in configurable resolution.

 ```rust
 fn screenshot_on_spacebar(
     input: Res<Input<KeyCode>>,